rebelsky/sams-assorted-musings-reflections/letter-to-incoming-chair-cs-tasks.md

 (now expired), the Wilson Center, the Chief Diversity Officer, and our own Diversity Fund.

-_Coordinate the Pledge of the Computing Professional_
+_Manage the Pledge of the Computing Professional_

+[This responsibility will move to another section.]

 We are the `cadr` of the linked list of nodes that constitute the Iowa branch of the Pledge of the Computing Professional.
 We hold one induction